dracos/split-ticket/README.md

 -------------

-Get some fares and timetable data from http://data.atoc.org/ and unzip each into their own directories, called fares-data-NNN and timetable-data-NNN (with NNN being their respective ID).
+Get some fares and timetable data from http://data.atoc.org/ and unzip each into their own directories, called fare-data-NNN and timetable-data-NNN (with NNN being their respective ID).

 Run: